kaikoh95/kaikoh95-old.github.io/README.md

 # NOTE

-I will be revamping the entire site using Angular.js
+I will be revamping the entire site using either React.js or Angular.js